mbhall88/nohuman/README.md

   -t, --threads <INT>         Number of threads to use in kraken2 and optional output compression.
-Cannot be 0 [default: 1] -H, --human                 Output human reads instead of removing them -C, --conf <[0, 1]>         Kraken2 minimum confidence score [default: 0.0] -v, --verbose               Set the logging level to verbose -h, --help                  Print help (see more with '--help') -V, --version               Print version
+Cannot be 0 [default: 1] -H, --human                 Output human reads instead of removing them -C, --conf <[0, 1]>         Kraken2 minimum confidence score [default: 0.0] -k, --kraken-output <FILE>  Write the Kraken2 read classification output to a file
+  -v, --verbose               Set the logging level to verbose -h, --help                  Print help (see more with '--help') -V, --version               Print version